ambarprajapati/react-capabilities-few-demos/README.md

 ### Demo-1:
 ### Build single view app containing nested react component hierarchy using state, props, javascript array methods, and conditional styles

-In the following Demonstration, we break down the process of building a to-do list.
+In this demo, we break down the process of building a to-do list.
 The to-do list is capable of creating, deleting, updating and completing tasks.

 A task is an object with these properties: `id`, `title`, `description`, and `completed`.